-Although the Orange Region is well-developed, there are opportunities for further development to enhance the visitor experience throughout the Region.
+Although the Orange Region has seen strong visitor economy growth, there remain opportunities for further development to enhance the visitor experience throughout the Region.
 Gaps in the current product offering include large-scale accommodation, night-time economy, business events and family-friendly activities and products.
 Targeted and ongoing investment is required to meet the standards of the contemporary visitor market and attract target markets.